In the Spotlight

-Turn off music, TVs or radios to avoid competing noise
+Turn off music, TVs, or radios to avoid competing for noise

 Avoid holding your device in your hand; position it so it's close to eye level when sitting, maybe on a stack of books at a table, or on a bookshelf.
 Motion can blur the video picture.

-Sit near your WiFi router, or near a window if using a cellular connection
+Sit near your WiFi router, or a window, if using a cellular connection

 When entering the VA Video Connect visit, make sure the video icon is selected and the device's sound is turned up